 Yet another initiative of Turkey is the Ankara Forum (Ankara Forum for Economic Cooperation Between Palestine, Israel and Turkey).
 This Forum was inaugurated by the presidents of the Trade Chambers of Turkey, Israel and Palestine.
 The first ever meeting of the Ankara Forum was hosted by the Union of Chambers and Commodity Exchanges of Turkey (TOBB) on 27 April 2005.
 As the Forum reinforced mutual trust among the parties, it embarked upon projects aimed at the rehabilitation/establishment of industrial zones in Palestine.

-Turkey supports actively the efforts of the Palestinian National Authority for reform.
-In this context, Turkish experts participated in the constitutional and administrative reform process of the Palestinian National Authority.
-A board of 17 with the status of international observers monitored the Palestine Legislative Council elections on 25 January 2006 for Turkey.
-The observers group was composed of authorities from the members of the Ministry of Foreign Affairs, academics from universities, as well as a member of the TGNA and a member of the Council of Europe Congress of Local and Regional Authorities.
+Turkey supports actively the efforts of the State of Palestine for reform.
+In this context, Turkish experts participated in the constitutional and administrative reform process.
 In addition to this, the Ministry of Foreign Affairs of Turkey has been offering a special education programme since 2004, in the framework of which a number of young Palestinian diplomats find the opportunity for professional training.

-Commercial and economical relations between Turkey and the PNA have steadily gained ground since the Free Trade Agreement signed in 2004.
+Commercial and economical relations between Turkey and the State of Palestine have steadily gained ground since the Free Trade Agreement signed in 2004.